Guidance & Parameters for the NYS Next Generation Roadmap Spotlight

 - An abstract (brief summary, one paragraph max)

-Articles selected for publication will be published via the Office of Curriculum and Instruction’s website.
+Articles selected for publication will be published via the Office of Standards and Instruction’s website.

 - It is the responsibility of the entity submitting the article to ensure that there is compliance with all relevant copyright and privacy laws.
 Responsibility for obtaining any third-party permission(s) if necessary, rests with the entity submitting the article.